 In other words, the royals are hoping that even if Bin Salman lacks wisdom today, he has time to gain it in the future.
 That may work.
 It has in other places.
 The philosopher-king strategy has a good track record.
 Time will tell if Mohammad bin Salman can become one.

-This story originally appeared at Geopolitics Made Super, July 19, 2017.
+This story first appeared at Geopolitics Made Super, July 19, 2017.